 GAD can occur in children 3, and is also called “pediatric generalized anxiety disorder”.
 However, GAD was not always recognized as a diagnosis for children.
 In fact, DSM III had a separate diagnosis known as Overanxious Disorder (OAD) for children which was later incorporated within GAD.

 Children and teens suffering from GAD tend to worry excessively about normal daily situations such as:

 - Natural disasters like storms, earthquakes or other catastrophic events, etc.

 Children or teenagers may experience the following generalized anxiety disorder symptoms:

 - Frequent complaints of headaches, stomachaches and other sickness

 - Seeking approval and validation constantly

-- Avoiding social situations, like going to school
+- Trying to avoid social situations, like going to school

 - Investing a lot of time and effort in completing homework

-- Requiring constant reassurance about skills and performance
+- Requiring constant reassurance about skills & performance

 Consult A Doctor